 The Office of the Deputy Prime Minister (ODPM) has published two explanatory leaflets for the public:

-Reference should also be made to the booklet ‘High Hedge Complaints: Prevention and Cure’, which is also available on the Communities and Local Government website.
+Reference should also be made to the booklet ‘High Hedge Complaints: Prevention and Cure’.

-If you have a more specific query about the regulations please ring 023 8068 8448 or e-mail email@example.com.
+If you have a more specific query about the regulations please contact the Customer Services Team on 023 8068 8000 or email email@example.com.
 Please remember, the Council cannot entertain a complaint until you have made all reasonable efforts to resolve it directly with your neighbour and under no circumstances can be we get involved in negotiations between the parties.